Real Gemstones Or Fakes? How To Tell The Difference

 1. Get To Know The Names Of The Best Quality Gemstones

 You may be surprised to know that there are other fine quality gemstones besides the three most well-known coloured stones: emerald, ruby and blue sapphire.

-For example, the exquisite grass-green tsavorite garnet which can easily beat the emerald in quality… And other fine quality green gems are: the demantoid garnet, green beryl, lagoon or neon mint tourmaline, peridot and sphene.
+For example, there is this exquisite grass-green tsavorite garnet which can easily beat the emerald in quality… And some other fine quality green gems are: the demantoid garnet, green beryl, lagoon or neon mint tourmaline, peridot and sphene.